Stakhan/lastricks/README.md

     gt_las = other_inputs[0].query_las(path)
     return error_cloud(las, gt_las)
 ```
+> NB: The kernel function has to match the following signature: ``kernel_func(path: Path, main_input: InputManager, *other_inputs: InputManager) -> LasData``.
-And provide it to a LASProcessor object:
+And provide this kernel function to a LASProcessor object:
 ```python
 output_path = Path('/path/to/output')
 processor = LASProcessor(